makerbot/conveyor/doc/CodingStandards.md

     from conveyor import enum, event

+Never use "from module import \*".
+Always list explicitly the names being imported.

 Identifier names should follow the Mercurial convention: all lowercase, with no underbars between words.
 The exception to this rule is test methods.
 They should start with the prefix `test_` and should use an underscore whenever a